-The premise of Barista Competition is to portray your mastery as a barista and to showcase a coffee that defys the boundaries of coffee and is superior to the rest.
+The premise of Barista Competition is to portray your mastery as a barista and to showcase a coffee that defies the boundaries of coffee and is superior to the rest.
 It requires far more than an individual.
 It's the effort of a community that starts at the farm the coffee is grown, right up to the people who help you put together your routine and spend countless hours watching you act through it.
-It's important to have an all encompassing grasp on a coffee from seed right to the cup of espresso you end up serving to your judges.
-The baristas that seem to have success in competition, year after year, have relationships the producers that are growing their coffee, or relationships with the people that have relationships with those producers, and they have an extensive knowledge of what happened on the farm level and how that coorelates to flavors in the cup.
-Then, they have a relationship with the roaster who profiled that coffee and an understanding of how that roast brought to life the flavors that were created at the farm, through the varietal, the terroir and the processing technique.
-After that, a baristas skill is demonstrated on how they can best extract those flavors using an espresso machine provided by sponsors of the World Barista Competition - currently Victoria Arduino Black Eagles.
+It's important to have an all encompassing grasp on a coffee from seed to the cup of espresso you end up serving your judges.
+The baristas that seem to have success in competition, year after year, have relationships the producers that are growing their coffee, or relationships with the people that have relationships with those producers, and they have an extensive knowledge of what happened on the farm level and how that correlates to flavours in the cup.
+Then, they have a relationship with the roaster who profiled that coffee and an understanding of how that roast brought to life the flavours that were created at the farm, through the varietal, the terroir and the processing technique.
+After that, a baristas skill is demonstrated on how they can best extract those flavours using an espresso machine provided by sponsors of the World Barista Competition - currently Victoria Arduino Black Eagles.

 There's so much learning to come from competing in one of these competitions and the community that shows up the day of the event is always amazing.
-Even though sixteen or so baristas are facing off throughout the day, the support and excitment from one competitor to the next is unbelievable.
-At the end of the day, you have a room filled with passionate coffee professionals who get excited at the thought of new flavors in coffee, the thought of new techniques, or innovations, the idea that you're using some funky ingredient in your signature drink - wow that sounds good, do you mind if I taste that?
+Even though sixteen or so baristas are facing off throughout the day, the support and excitement from one competitor to the next is unbelievable.
+At the end of the day, you have a room filled with passionate coffee professionals who get excited at the thought of new flavours in coffee, the thought of new techniques, or innovations, the idea that you're using some funky ingredient in your signature drink - wow that sounds good, do you mind if I taste that?

 From the first few competitions I did, I took the Technical Judges feedback to heart.
 I realized I wasn't consistent in my movements as a barista.
 I'd knock a portafilter to settles the grinds one time, then I'd slap the portafilter with my palm to settle them the next, and on the third I wouldn't settle them at all.
 This changes how much space sits between the grinds and how even the grinds sit in the basket before tamping, which in turn changes the way the water interacts with the grinds and thus affects the flavours you'll find in the cup.
-I wanted consistency in my movements to appease these Technical Judges for next year, at the next competition, but also for the clients that I was fueling on a day-to-day basis.
+I wanted consistency in my movements to appease these Technical Judges for next year, at the next competition, but also for the clients that I was fuelling on a day-to-day basis.
 It sounds dorky, but this sort of consistent mentality became the fundamentals of our barista training program at Rosso.
 Aside from quality, we want consistency to be a word associated with the coffee at Rosso.
 Regardless of location, regardless of barista, we strive for consistency.
 It's only fair to set the standard and to meet it every time for our clients.

 In 2011 I competed for the first time.
 Bullshitting my way through a routine, trying to present a coffee while knowing nearly nothing of what I was doing.